benderdave/gridfontmaker/README.md

 # Problems

-If you have any problems, questions, bugreports, requests, or comments, feel free to email me at dcbender@indiana.edu.
+If you have any problems, questions, bug-reports, requests, or comments, feel free to email me at dcbender@indiana.edu.
 (However, I can't promise I'll be quick to respond, as I'm working on my dissertation.)
 If you create any interesting fonts, please share them!